Calcified cerebral embolus

 - calcified cerebral emboli tend to have a round or ovoid shape, in comparison to ‘regular’ thrombi which tend to fill up the vessel in a tubular configuration 1

-- with region-of-interest density measurements, calcified cerebral emboli are more attenuated (~160 HU) in comparison to ‘regular’ thrombi which attenuate at typically 50-70 HU 1
+- with region-of-interest density measurements, calcified cerebral emboli are higher attenuation (~160 HU) in comparison to ‘regular’ thrombi which are typically 50-70 HU 1

 However, once calcium is suspected (especially if found incidentally), it is important to differentiate it from mimics such as hemorrhage, vessel wall calcification, infection (e.g. neurocysticercosis), cavernomas, or other causes of vascular intracranial calcification 1-3.